StackStorm/puppet-st2/README.md

   **Note** Setting this to `latest` is NOT recommended.
 It will cause the StackStorm packages to be automatically updated without the proper upgrade steps being taken (proper steps detailed here: https://docs.stackstorm.com/install/upgrades.html)
+* `st2::python_version` - Version to Python to use.
+The default is `'system'` and the system `python` package will be installed, whatever version that is for your OS.
+  To explicitly install Python 3.6 specify `'3.6'`.
+  **Note** If you're running RHEL we automatically install the EPEL repo for you.
+  If you're on Ubuntu 16.04, you'll need to enable the PPA that provides the Python 3.6 package

 All other classes are documented with Puppetdoc.
 Please refer to specific classes for use and configuration.